19hours/sg-statutes/Acts/Trade Marks Act.md

 “Madrid Protocol” means the Protocol relating to the Madrid Agreement concerning the International Registration of Marks, adopted at Madrid on 27th June 1989, as revised or amended from time to time.

+[UK Trade Marks Act 1994, s.
+54]

-The Paris Convention, the TRIPS Agreement and well known trade marks: supplementary provisions
+The Paris Convention, the TRIPS Agreement

+and well known trade marks: supplementary provisions

 ### Protection of well known trade marks